dwafotapa/affinity/README.md

 # Affinity
-Affinity is a dating app built with React and Node.js that enables you to filter your matches.
+Affinity is a dating app built with React, Redux and Node.js that enables you to filter your matches.

 ## Getting Started